Workshop: Leveraging AI to Write Appeals

 Overview

 Writing is one of the most important skills a fundraiser can possess.
-And while you don’t need to be an award-winning author to write strong appeals, you do need to be able to make the case for support in a clear and compelling way.
-Developing messages that resonate and selecting words that motivate can make all the difference.
-By refining your writing skills, your prospects are more likely to read your appeals and respond with a gift.
+And while you don’t need to be an award-winning author to write strong appeals, you do need to understand the basics of structure, composition, and development.
+At the same time, AI can assist the writing process by helping to initiate ideas, create drafts, and revise copy.
+Understanding how to properly leverage AI to make the writing process more efficient and productive can ultimately help you write appeals that your prospects will open, appreciate, and respond to with a gift.

-Join us on September 18th for a one-day interactive learning experience where you’ll learn how to write effective fundraising appeals for your institution.
+Join us on April 23rd for a one-day interactive learning experience where you’ll learn the fundamentals of writing and how to leverage AI to produce more effective appea

 Participants will have an opportunity to:

-This event is ideal for advancement professionals at educational institutions who wish to learn the nuts and bolts, effective techniques, and current best practices of writing direct fundraising appeals.
+This event is ideal for advancement professionals at educational institutions who wish to learn the nuts and bolts of appeal writing and how to leverage AI to improve their efforts.

 Program